slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Charlie Munger*

 > *"A mistake repeated more than once is a decision." (...)
-"Don't say maybe if you want to say no."
+"Don’t say maybe if you want to say no."
 -- Paulo Coelho*

 > *"Clear thinkers take feedback from reality, not society." (...)